Strikeeaglechase/AIPProvider/readme.md

 	int alliedSpawns; // Number of allied aircraft int enemySpawns; // Number of enemy aircraft Dictionary<string, int> weaponRestrictions; // Map of WeaponPath to maximum number of that weapon you can have.
-If a weapon is not in this map it is unrestricted.
+If a weapon is not in this map it is unrestricted. string[] args; // Command line arguments passed to the simulation }
-}

 struct SetupActions